Eyes glittered in the hairy face of a humanoid figure, seven feet tall, concealed by vegetation at the rim of the clearing.

 Playing your game,

 Dozens of times had she sung this, when the sensation stole upon her of a presence "on hover".
-Oh flunnd, she thought, in her usual distaste for the closeness of the thing.
-She did not turn her head; she knew that she was not required or expected to greet a Wunth "on hover".
-On the contrary, all she was expected to do was to continue her work and answer questions when asked.
+Oh flunnd, she thought, in her usual distaste for the closeness of the thing that had approached, and she did not turn her head, nor was she expected to, for she was not required to greet a Wunth: she must simply continue her work and answer questions when asked.

-Besides, she knew what she would see if she did turn her head: the platform floating in air; the rider's hemispherical body, leathery and apparently eyeless, two yards wide and supported by four stubby legs that for some reason lengthened and shortened regularly like pistons, so that the bulky mass was always irregularly rocking to some slight degree.
-No visible arms unless for some rare reason they were extruded; most of the time they were retracted and invisible.
+Besides, she already knew what she would see if she did turn her head: the platform floating in air; the rider's hemispherical body, leathery and eyeless, two yards wide and supported by four stubby legs which lengthened and shortened like pistons, causing the bulky mass to rock irregularly to a continuous though slight degree; while the arms of the Wunth, unless for some rare reason they were extruded, remained most of the time retracted and invisible.

-Words came from its voice-box in excellent simulation of a cultured human voice:
+Words came from its voice-box in simulation of a cultured human voice:

 "Do you ever wonder, Lemedet, why we employ you?"